Nastel/tnt4j-stream-jmx/README.md

 ...
 ```
 ## Managing Sample Behavior
 PingJMX provides a way to intercept sampling events such as pre, during an post for each sample run and control sample behavior.
-See `SamplingListener` interface for more details.
+See `SampleListener` interface for more details.
 Applications may register more than one listener per `Pinger`.
 Each listener is called in registration order.
 In addition to intercepting sample events, applications may want to control weather how one ore more attributes are sampled and whether the sample is reported/logged.
 See example below:
 ```java
 // return default or user defined PingFactory implementation